How to safely carry (and access) cash in other countries

 - International money transfers.
 If you’re staying a long time or you’re going to be making larger purchases, consider looking into international money transfer services.
 If you’re having trouble accessing cash, you can also have someone from home send you money using an international transfer service.
 Compare services in the table below.

 - Traveller’s cheques.
 Traveller’s cheques used to be a convenient option for getting cash overseas.
 However, many banks no longer issue them and even if they do, you may have trouble cashing them in if you’re going to a remote or developing country.

 Consider travel insurance

-Some travel insurance policies cover you for stolen cash.
+If you do decide to carry a hefty sum of cash, some travel insurance policies cover you for stolen cash.
 Confirm whether your policy does, or consider getting a policy that includes cash protection.

 Know the rules for bringing large amounts of cash overseas